FredericVets/LinkIT/README.md

 # LinkIT
-A small application used for asset management.
+A rest api that can be used for asset management.
-Server-side is implemented as a rest api.
+Supports resources like assets and products.
+A history is kept of all changes made to an asset.
+Authentication is done by using JWT's.

 ## Documentation
 For a description of the rest api, see the file documentation\OpenAPI_spec.json